Race and ethnicity in the United States census: 1820 census

 The 1820 census built on the questions asked in 1810 by asking age questions about slaves.
 Also the term "colored" entered the census nomenclature.
 In addition, a question stating "Number of foreigners not naturalized" was included.

 1830 census

 In the 1830 census, a new question, which stated, "The number of White persons who were foreigners not naturalized" was included.

+1840 census

+The 1840 census was the last census conducted by U.S. marshals.
+This was due to the Northern members of the Whig Party opposing the controversial claim in the 1840 census that free Black Americans in the Northern United States suffered from a higher degree of "insane" or "idiotic" behavior compared to enslaved Black Americans.
+Starting in 1850, the Department of the Interior used a specialized census bureau to tabulate the census.

 1850 census

 The 1850 census had a dramatic shift in the way information about residents was collected.
 For the first time, free persons were listed individually instead of by head of household.
-Two questionnaires were used - one for free inhabitants and one for slaves.
+Two questionnaires were used – one for free inhabitants and one for slaves.
 The question on the free inhabitants schedule about color was a column that was to be left blank if a person were white, marked "B" if a person were black, and marked "M" if a person were mulatto.
 Slaves were listed by owner, and classified by gender and age, not individually, and the question about color was a column that was to be marked with a "B" if the slave were black and an "M" if mulatto.